equinor/flownet/docs/parametrization.rst

     Critical gas saturation
   krgend
     Maximum relative permeability for gas

   A water/oil model needs *swirr*, *swl*, *swcr*, *sorw*, *nw*, *now*, *krwend* and *kroend* to be defined.
   An oil/gas model needs *swirr*, *swl*, *sgcr*, *sorg*, *ng*, *nog*, *krgend* and *kroend* to be defined.
-  A three phase model needs all 13 parameters to be defined.
+  A three phase model needs all 13 relative permeability parameters to be defined.